 Winstanley is Shining Brightly!!!

 We are proud to announce that The Winstanley School has recently achieved the prestigious Inclusion Quality Mark.
-Earlier this term, the school underwent a vigorous two day assessment where our values, ethos and practices were scrutinized by an independent assessor who recommended The Winstanley School for this nationally recognised award.
+On the 11th and 12th April 2018 the school underwent a vigorous two day assessment where our values, ethos and practices were scrutinized by an independent assessor who recommended The Winstanley School for this nationally recognised award.

 Over the course of the two days, the assessor met with staff, students, parents and governors and identified many strengths and positive practices within the school.
 The assessor commented that “The Winstanley School is a vibrant and stimulating learning environment” and our SHINE values were identified as “a set of principles and values that underpin and articulate the core ethos of the school”.

 - At Winstanley there is a staff group who have ownership of the new culture and vision, believe in it and understand how it can support students to reach their potential.